Zhong-Lab-UCSD/HiCtool/README.md

 ## API documentation

 All the functions used in this documentation are reported with all the input parameters in the [API documentation](https://sysbio.ucsd.edu/public/rcalandrelli/HiCtool_API_documentation.pdf).

+## Version history

+March 28, 2019

+- Version 2.0 released:
+   - HiCtool code is now hosted on GitHub.
+   - Added inter-chromosomal analysis and visualization.
+   - Included an additional global normalization method based on a matrix balancing approach.
+   - New function to plot an all-by-all chromosomes global contact matrix.
+   - Possibility of saving contact matrices in tab separated format as well.
+   - Possibility of plotting topological domains over the heatmaps.

+2015 - October 2018

+- The initial release of HiCtool came out in late 2015.
+GITAR manuscript (including HiCtool) published in October 2018.

 ## Reference